Philip I, Count of Flanders: Philip's first crusade

-In the Holy Land, Philip hoped to take part in a planned invasion of Egypt, for which purpose the crusaders had allied with the Byzantine Empire.
-A Byzantine fleet of 150 galleys was waiting at Acre when Philip arrived on 2 August.
+In the Holy Land, King Baldwin IV of Jerusalem hoped that Philip would take part in a planned invasion of Egypt, for which purpose the crusaders had allied with the Byzantine Empire.
+A Byzantine fleet of 150 galleys was waiting at Acre when Philip arrived on 2 August 1177.
 Philip had other plans, however.
 He and King Baldwin IV of Jerusalem were first cousins, sharing a grandfather, King Fulk, whose daughter from his first marriage, Sibylla of Anjou, was Philip's mother.
 Baldwin IV was a leper and childless, and offered Philip the regency of the Kingdom of Jerusalem as his closest male relative currently present there.
 Philip refused both this and the command of the army of the kingdom, saying he was there only as a pilgrim.
 Instead Baldwin appointed Raynald of Châtillon, to whom Philip would act as an assistant.
 As William of Tyre says, "this being the situation, the count at last revealed the secret thought of his mind and did not try to conceal to what end all his plans were."
 He had come to have his own vassals married to his cousins, Baldwin's sister Sibylla and half-sister Isabella.

 Sibylla's husband William of Montferrat had just died, leaving her pregnant with the future Baldwin V. William of Tyre, the chief negotiator in this dispute, told the count it would be improper to marry her off again so soon.
 According to the chronicle of Ernoul, Philip was also rebuffed by Raymond III of Tripoli, who also claimed the regency, as well as by Raymond's supporters from the Ibelins, who hoped to marry the princesses into their own family.
 Baldwin of Ibelin insulted the count in public.
 Philip left Jerusalem in October to campaign in the north for the Principality of Antioch, participating in an unsuccessful siege of Harim before returning home.
 Meanwhile, the Byzantine alliance against Egypt was abandoned.
 In November, Baldwin IV and Raynald defeated Saladin at the Battle of Montgisard.